helenprokonina/FinalProject/README.md

 #### train.py
 * imports dataloaders,
 * trains the model ResNet18,
-* make plots of training and validation losses and accuracies,
+* makes plots of training and validation losses and accuracies,
 * saves plots to the figures folder,
 * saves the model into models folder.